 - Music isn’t white noise so don’t play it.

-Another safety consideration is the kind of cover.
-Rail-mounted white noise machines hidden inside a stuffed animal can be cute but may place them too close to the mattress to be safe.
-Generally, babies shouldn’t have anything in their crib in the first year other than a well-fitting mattress.
+There are other safety concerns.
+Rail-mounted white noise machines hidden inside a stuffed animal can be cute but may be placed too close to the mattress to be safe.
+Generally, babies shouldn’t have anything in their crib in the first year other than a flat mattress and fitted sheet.
 Extraneous bedding and plush animals can be very dangerous for a child too young to roll away from danger.
 “Something on a shelf, near the crib, is fine,” says Murray.
 “Just something simple.”